kaustavdm/book-parabolic-conjectures/manuscript/chapter1.md

 *"Why did that guy call me a 'hostage'?"*

 *"Oh!
 Poor Ubu!
 Too deep in army-speak.
-I am rather fond of him though.
-How did I know that you were in danger?
-Let's just say that I knew you would be in danger by this morning.
+I am rather fond of him though"*.

+Seeing a flush of curiosity on Roth's face, Mantri asked, *"How did I know that you were in danger?"*  Roth nodded.
+Mantri took that as a *yes* and continued, *"Let's just say that I knew you would be in danger by this morning.
 I had contacted the Special Corps and asked them to bring you to my place by evening.
 Good chaps did just that.
 Now, once you are done with your tea, we have some science to discuss.
 Oh!
 And, welcome to Eastland!
 Hope you have a nice stay here.
 Leave your worries behind."*

 Mantri winked and went inside.
 Roth forgot to shut her mouth, again.